-V. DEFINITION OF SALE; "INTRODUCTION INTO THE COMMERCE"
+VI.
+DEFINITION OF SALE; "INTRODUCTION INTO THE COMMERCE"

-- The concept "introduced into the commerce of another country", established in Article VI:1, should be reviewed. - The lack of clarity regarding, inter alia, the definitions of industry and of sale have given rise to problems (particularly with regard to capital goods and processed agricultural products) and they need to be reviewed. - Since there is no definition of the concept of "introduced into the commerce of another country", the concept lends itself to such a broad interpretation by signatories that it allows circumstances where injury can be found in the absence of actual imports.
+- The concept "introduced into the commerce of another country", established in Article VI:1, should be reviewed. - The lack of clarity regarding, inter alia, the definition of sale has given rise to problems (particularly with regard to capital goods) and they need to be reviewed. - Since there is no definition of the concept of "introduced into the commerce of another country", the concept lends itself to such a broad interpretation by signatories that it allows circumstances where injury can be found in the absence of actual imports.
 The Code would be significantly clarified through the negotiation of a consensus interpretation of this phrase.